GraphtyLove/Face-recognition-JS/README.md

 ## Why?

-To learn how to use a AI model with Javascript
+To learn how to use an AI model with Javascript

 ## Who?